 We provide a table summarising the gain and RMF/ARF file releases since launch.
 A second table lists the time-dependent filenames of the RMFs and ARFs.

-Charge traps are faults in the Si crystalline structure of the CCD, caused by radiation damage, which can hold onto ("trap") some of the charge released by X-ray photon interactions.
-These traps lead to a broadening of the measured width of lines, possible residuals around the oxygen edge (0.545 keV) and a turn-up or -down of the data/model ratio for relatively unabsorbed source below ~0.35 keV.
+Charge traps are faults in the Si crystalline structure of the CCD, caused by radiation damage or manufacturing faults, which can hold onto ("trap") some of the charge released by X-ray photon interactions.
+These traps can lead to a broadening of the measured width of lines, possible residuals around the oxygen edge (0.545 keV) and a turn-up or -down of the data/model ratio for relatively unabsorbed source below ~0.35 keV.

 If the data/model ratio rapidly turns up or down below ~0.35-0.4 keV (depending on the epoch of the observation), this region of the spectrum should be ignored.